-A: Once the application window has opened on November 19 at 8:00 am, you can go to the Applicant Portal, https://flagaz.myhousing.com/Account/Login, click the “Register” button, then enter the confirmation number provided when you completed your application.
+A: Go to the Applicant Portal Registration page at https://flagaz.myhousing.com/Registration, then enter the confirmation number provided when you completed your application.
 If you did not record your confirmation number, you can receive assistance at the City of Flagstaff Housing Authority office at 3481 North Fanning Drive during normal business hours or contact us via email at email@example.com.
 As with all applicant updates, we cannot discuss your information over the phone.
 This is to protect your personal information.

 Q: After I apply, why does it take so long to receive assistance?

 A: We have only a limited number of vouchers to offer.
 We are unable to offer assistance to a new family until one who is currently assisted leaves the program.
 By responding clearly, completely, and quickly to requests for information, you can help us house your family as promptly as possible.

 Be sure to keep your information up-to-date through the Applicant Portal.